qpsolvers/qpbenchmark/.github/ISSUE_TEMPLATE/new_problem.md

 assignees: ''
 ---

+### Problem

-I propose to add the following problem to the GitHub free-for-all (``github_ffa``) test set.
+I propose to add the following problem to the *GitHub free-for-all* test set.
 The problem can be built and tested as follows:

 ```python
 import numpy as np